Paleo Perfect Bun-less Burger (Keto, Whole30)

 ‘Tis the season, burger season.
 Summer if officially here.
 Summer solstice was June 20th, my birthday, along with a full moon (aaauuuuu!!).
 I’m pumped for a great one!

 She has arrived.
 The hot, sweaty, sunny, fun season.
-Summer, when very weekend we fire up those grills, give that hot kitchens a break and take to our patios, decks and lawns, cold beverage in hand.
-I’m all for cooking outside, less dishes, better view and if we’re lucky a nice breeze.
-A juicy, flavorful burger is one of life’s simple pleasures, and one that we paleo folk can wholeheartedly enjoy.
+Summer, when every weekend we fire up those grills, give that hot kitchen a break and take to our patios, decks, and lawns, cold beverage in hand.
+I’m all for cooking outside, fewer dishes, better view and if we’re lucky a nice breeze.
+A juicy, flavorful burger is one of life’s simple pleasures and one that we paleo folk can wholeheartedly enjoy.
 You can make a paleo bun or you can stack it with eggs and veg or just do a good ol’ lettuce wrap.
 Which isn’t really a wrap.
 Why do people call it that?
 It’s more like lettuce cups or lettuce buns.
 There is no wrapping involved.
 Here in Hawaii, they grow Manoa lettuce, different variations, but it’s small.
-The little baby Manoa butter lettuce leaves are just perfection for sandwiching a burger together.
+The little baby Manoa butter lettuce leaves are just perfect for sandwiching a burger together.